mikechambers/dcli-gha/src/dclics/README.md

 Command line tool for retrieving historic Destiny 2 Crucible activity stats.

+**dclics has been deprecated and is being replaced by [dcliah](https://github.com/mikechambers/dcli/tree/main/src/dcliah)** The last release that includes dclics is [v0.3.71](https://github.com/mikechambers/dcli/releases/tag/v0.3.71).

 Enables control of which stats are retrieved via:

 * Game Mode such as all, control, iron_banner, trials_of_osiris, etc...
 * Time period such as alltime, sincereset, lastmonth...
 * Character, specify for all characters or specific character (any period other than alltime requires that the character is specified)

 Retrieves stats based on the period specified, up to, but excluding the current day.